 Step 2: Polish your social media content categories for each social channel

 On to polishing your content categories now.

-If you’ve created an enormous list of several ideas, start with filtering them to 3-4 content categories you want to post content on.
+If you’ve created an enormous list of several ideas, start by filtering them to 3-4 content categories you want to post content on.
 To do so, ask yourself: would my audience enjoy consuming this topic?

-All the more better if you can talk to your target audience or have built a community to learn about your audience’s interests better.
+All better if you can talk to your target audience or have built a community to learn about your audience’s interests better.
 Either host a poll or survey your audience to find out what they’d like to hear from you on social media.

 Picking up on the example we’ve shared above on the to-do list app, the polished categories will look like this:

 - Productivity tips: general productivity tips such as the 2-min rule